PlatyPrograms/parallel-compression/README.md

 Compress the nameOfFile.txt file using a key size of 23 and '4' processes.

-'mpirun -n 4 ./compress nameOfFile.txt 23 '
+`mpirun -n 4 ./compress nameOfFile.txt 23`

 ### Parallel Decompression

 Decompress the nameOfFile#.data and nameOfFile#.meta files.
 Note that the 'nameOfFile' should be without any extension.
 Also note that the number of processes used for decompression must match the number of processes used for compresssion.

-' mpirun -n 4 ./decompress nameOfFile nameOfOutputFile.txt '
+`mpirun -n 4 ./decompress nameOfFile nameOfOutputFile.txt`